aliyousefiaan/myt-devops-assignment/README.md

 #### AWS ALB vs. Nginx Ingress Controller
 Trade-Off: ALB is fully managed and integrates with AWS services, but it has additional costs compared to Nginx Ingress.

-Decision: Chose AWS ALB for better scalability, integration with AWS Certificate Manager, and reduced maintenance effort.
+Decision: Choose AWS ALB for better scalability, integration with AWS Certificate Manager, and reduced maintenance effort.

 #### Secrets in Kubernetes vs. AWS Secrets Manager
 Trade-Off: Storing secrets directly in Kubernetes is faster but less secure compared to AWS Secrets Manager.